 As the most consistent health-care providers for patients, nurses are the ones patients talk to and seek answers from most often.
-Moreover, they are frequently the first person a patient will approach regarding assisted death.
-It is our hope that the panel will seriously consider our comments and make use of the insight and specialized knowledge nursing has to offer on this very important issue.
+In fact, it is not uncommon for a nurse to be the first person a patient approaches regarding assisted death.
+It is our hope that the special joint committee on PAD will seriously consider our comments and make use of the insight and specialized knowledge nursing has to offer on this very important issue.